dilshan5/vegeta-script/README.md

 * Publish test results to the InfluxDB 2.0, so user can have a graphical representation of the test results

 ![Screenshot](Vegeta_rampUp_load.png)

+For more information, please refer to the : https://dilshan-fdo.medium.com/publish-vegeta-test-results-to-influxdb-2-0-flux-language-d18f5763c81f